lsa-pucrs/donnie-user-manual/docs/godonnie/index.rst

         THEN FW 5
         END IF

-    If the variable ``a`` has a value smaller than 4 the robot will walk 5 steps forward
+    If the variable ``a`` has a value less than 4 the robot will walk 5 steps forward

 Section 10: Repeat commands